 The explicit teaching of Vocabulary, Grammar and Punctuation (VGP) is essential to the development of children’s speech and writing.
 Through Joy Lane’s own progressive grammar programme, Sentence World, children from Year 1 to Year 6 learn key grammar and punctuation concepts in the context of writing sentences.
 Having a firm understanding of these allow children to be confident in building and manipulating interesting and varied sentences.
 Furthermore, they can then discuss and analyse their own language and grammar choices, as well as those of others, using the appropriate terminology.
 While this knowledge prepares the children for the end of KS1 and KS2 SATs tests, it also helps them to write with improved accuracy and confidence.

-In KS1, Year 1 continue to follow the Letters and Sounds phonic programme while Year 2 children initially follow this scheme, and then progress to learning simple spelling rules and patterns from the National Curriculum.
-In KS2, Spelling is taught daily through short interactive games and investigations of spelling rules and patterns.
-For homework, our whole school progressive Rainbow Spelling scheme, which covers words from Letters and Sounds and the National Curriculum, ensures that children are learning spellings that are suited to their ability.
-Year 1 are introduced to this scheme at Christmas, once they are secure in their transition from Reception to Year 1.
+In KS1, Year 1 continue to follow the Little Wandle phonic programme while Year 2 children transition to learning simple spelling rules and patterns from the National Curriculum.
+In KS2, Spelling is taught daily through short interactive games and investigations of spelling rules and patterns from the National Curriculum.
+Children are encouraged to learn their spellings at home via Spelling Shed (powered by EdShed), where teachers create assignments linked to the rules they are learning in class.